SESYNC-ci/syllabi/docs/_posts/2019-07-23-summer-institute.md

 ## General Information

-The Summer Institute of 2019 brings together nine science teams for a short course on data and software skills in socio-environmental synthesis.
+The Summer Institute of 2019 brings together ten science teams for a short course on data and software skills in socio-environmental synthesis.
 Through hands-on tutorial and project consultation, SESYNC staff will aim to accelerate your team's adoption of cyber resources in all phases of data-driven research